-In 2013, the Municipality produced on Asset Management Plan (AMP), which provided an inventory of assets for roads, bridges, water, and wastewater related assets.
-It also established Levels Of Services, management and financial strategies for these assets.
-In 2019, an Asset Management Committee was formed in order to further the Municipality's plan and to help meet the requirements of Ontario Regulation 588/17 "Asset Planning for Municipal Infrastructure."
+In 2013, the Municipality produced its Asset Management Plan (AMP), which provided an inventory of assets for roads, bridges, water, and wastewater related assets.
+It also established levels of service, management and financial strategies for these assets.
+In 2019, an asset management committee was formed in order to further the Municipality's plan and to help meet the requirements of Ontario Regulation 588/17 "Asset Planning for Municipal Infrastructure."